 We participate in the Government's 15-hour and 30-hour free childcare grant schemes.
 These grants will reduce your monthly fees during term time.

 Two-year-olds (15 hours free childcare)

 Your two-year-old may qualify for free 15 hours free childcare per week during term time if your household meets certain income criteria.
 More details about eligibility criteria are available on the Government website

-All three and four year old children can get 15 hours per week of free childcare and early years education, for 38 weeks per year.
-This is a total of 570 hours of free early education each year.
-More information can be found here.
+All three and four-year-olds are eligible for 15 hours of free childcare per week during term time.
+This is a total of 570 hours of free early years education each year.
+Speak to the nursery manager for more information.